Best Reflective Running Gear of 2025

 How do runners stay safe in the dark?

 In addition to reflective gear and having a good light source, there are some measures runners can take to be safe — at any time of day or night.
-Having a couple of the Amphipod Micro-Light Flashing Arm and Ankle Bands can make a big difference if you get caught unexpectedly.
+Having a couple of the Amphipod Micro-Light Flashing Arm and Ankle Bands can make a big difference if you get caught out in the dark unexpectedly.
+A backup light source, like the Avanto Pro Magnetic Running Light, is easy to carry and can be a great safety option for the final miles of your run if it’s gotten dark on you.

-Letting a loved one know where you will be and when to expect you back is always a good idea.
+Letting someone know where you will be and when to expect you back is always a good idea.

-Additionally, some additional items you can use in an emergency are recommended.
+Additionally, it’s a good idea to have a few extra safety items along when you’re running in the dark.
 Those include a charged cellphone, whistle, and backup light source.
 Depending on where and how long you will be running, you also may want bear spray, a water filtration system, an emergency blanket, a lighter, and an extra layer of clothing.

 Additionally, knowing your surroundings before you head out is highly advisable.
 Not only will previous knowledge of the route minimize your chances of getting lost, but it will also help you navigate the trail or road.
 Regardless of whether a run in the dark is on a familiar route or you’re exploring a place for the first time, adjust your pace accordingly.
 This is not the time to set a land-speed record.
 Safety first!